 So, depending on the target group, company and market, one service may be more advantageous than the other, or it might even be worth considering a combination of several newsletter services.

-Newsletters are considered push communication in messenger marketing, and they refer to regular information that companies send out to interested users.
+Notifications that businesses send out to customers proactively are considered push communication in messenger marketing, and they refer to regular information that companies send out to interested users, such as a news update or a special offer.
 They help build a long-term relationship with customers and strengthen brand awareness.
-The only problem is that the traditional newsletter channel in marketing, e-mail, is currently going through a crisis.
+The only problem is that the traditional messaging channel in marketing, e-mail, is currently going through a crisis.

-Overcrowded inboxes, a massive amount of newsletters every day, and users who don’t have the time or don’t want to read through all the newsletters they’ve subscribed to at one time or another, mean that e-mail newsletters are increasingly being ignored or even classified as spam.
+Overcrowded inboxes, a massive amount of newsletters every day, and users who don’t have time or don’t want to read through all the newsletters they’ve subscribed to at one time or another, mean that e-mail notifications are increasingly being ignored or even classified as spam.

 Messenger app newsletters, on the other hand, have a major advantage: they land directly in people’s most-used apps—and are almost never ignored.
-Accordingly, messaging apps offer incredible open rates of over 90 percent and click-through rates of 35 percent.
-In comparison, the click-through rate for e-mails is just three percent, and on social media channels it’s only five percent.
+Accordingly, messaging apps offer incredible open rates of over 90 percent and click-through rates of 35%.
+In comparison, the click-through rate for e-mails is just 3%, and on social media channels it’s only 5%.

 Push marketing via messenger apps is therefore popular with organizations and companies alike, especially in media and e-commerce.
 The reasons for this are:

-- Reach: You can reach around 95 percent of your recipients (on social media, it’s around 10 percent).
+- Reach: You can reach around 95% of your recipients (on social media, it’s around 10%).

 - Real-time: The push message is sent in real time.
 There are no delays in receiving it.